ewagner-splunk/sql/README.md

 # Perform Common SQL Queries Directly from the Terminal

 Requires MySQL client for the terminal.
-If you have HomeBrew, install with `brew install caskroom/cask/mysql-shell`
+If you have HomeBrew, install with `brew install mysql`

 Fork this repo and clone it locally.